realJohnDoe/idea-craft/memory-bank/progress.md

 - Fixed failing tests in `ContentBody.test.tsx` by using `title` attributes to improve element selection for content editing.
 - All tests are passing with correct element selection in `ContentBody.tsx` and resolved `lucide-react` import issues.
 - Successfully integrated `AttributeEditor` into `ContentBody.tsx` to factor out duplicate code for editing attributes like location, mail from, and mail to, with all tests passing.
+- Factored out `EditActions.tsx` from `ContentBody.tsx` as a reusable component for edit actions, furthering the refactoring effort to make `ContentBody.tsx` more manageable.

 ## What's Left to Build

-- Refactor `ContentBody.tsx` into smaller, more manageable files, potentially creating reusable components for `isEditing` blocks.
+- Continue refactoring `ContentBody.tsx` into smaller, more manageable files, potentially creating additional reusable components for `isEditing` blocks.
 - Fix the bug where adding a second wikilink in the same editing session inserts characters at the location of the first wikilink.
 - Enhance wikilink preview positioning to appear near the cursor, enable browsing suggestions with arrow keys, and implement fuzzy search for adapting suggestions after more characters are typed.
 - Develop a markdown editor with a user experience similar to Notion or Obsidian for intuitive content creation and linking.